-If you were injured as a passenger in a Los Angeles car accident and don’t know who’s at fault or what your rights are, this guide will help you understand how to protect yourself.
+If you were injured as a passenger and don’t know who’s at fault or what your rights are, contact a Los Angeles car accident lawyer.

 Know Your Rights After a Car Accident as a Passenger